Although collagen is a protein, it does not have the same properties as other more commonly known proteins (e.g., whey, casein, meat, and fish).

 What Are Collagen Supplements?

-Collagen supplements provide your body with the amino acids it needs to form collagen and benefit your body in the multitude of ways we found out about earlier in this article.
+Collagen supplements (like this one) provide your body with the amino acids it needs to form collagen and benefit your body in the multitude of ways we found out about earlier in this article.

 However, don’t get the wrong idea — just because you are consuming collagen doesn’t mean your body will use it as collagen right away.
 Collagen is digested in the same way as every other protein: broken down into its amino acid components before the body does anything with it.